scongia/theatremate/readme.md

-# Doctor / Paitnent appointment app
+# Doctor / Patinent appointment app

 Sample application to test CRUD operations on a data model using BusinessPartner / Role concept.